kkkkan/WorkManagerApp/README.md

 # WorkManagerApp

-On API 15 devices, when using work manager , notification is deleted automatically.</br>
+On API 15 devices, when using WorkManager , Notification is deleted automatically.</br>
 This app reproduce the bug.

 ## Procedure